parsonsmatt/command-pattern/2-values-effects.md

 Note:

 The code in this talk will be a combination of Ruby and Haskell.
-Ruby's a dynamically typed object oriented programming language, and Haskell is a statically typed pure functional programming language.
+Ruby is a dynamically typed object oriented programming language.
+Haskell is a statically typed pure functional programming language.
 We'll get to see how the same technique works out pretty great in both languages!